LinuxCNC: History

-Around 2011, the name was changed officially from EMC2 to LinuxCNC.
-This was done at the insistence of EMC Corporation and the agreement of the project leadership.
-Internally some refer to LinuxCNC by EMC or EMC2 as it was historically known.
-EMC Corporation proposed that the LinuxCNC project, as previously named, would be confusing for customers or potential customers with their (mainly) storage related products.
+Around 2011, the name was changed from EMC2 to LinuxCNC, due to a trademark conflict with EMC Corporation, which holds trademarks for 'EMC' and 'EMC2'.
+LinuxCNC received a license for the 'Linux' trademark from the Linux Foundation.

 Platforms

 Due to the need of fine grained, precise real-time control of machines, LinuxCNC requires a platform with real-time computing capabilities.
-Early versions of LinuxCNC (EMC) ran under a real-time version of Windows NT, but later version of Windows did not have good real-time support so Linux with real-time extensions became the preferred platform.
+Early versions of EMC ran under a real-time version of Windows NT, but later version of Windows did not have good real-time support so Linux with real-time extensions became the preferred platform.
 Currently LinuxCNC uses the RTAI kernel or PREEMPT-RT with LinuxCNC's 'uspace' flavour of the RTAPI.

 Installing LinuxCNC and the underlying real-time kernel patches on a base Linux system can be a daunting task.
 Paul Corner came to the rescue with the BDI (Brain Dead Install) which was a CD from which a complete working system (Linux, real-time patches, and LinuxCNC) could be installed.
 This made LinuxCNC accessible to a much larger user community.
 Today Paul's BDI has evolved into a bootable (live) ISO that can be burned to a CD or USB and run on most any PC style computer to test drive LinuxCNC without having to install the system.
-Bootable LinuxCNC ISOs are available for Debian wheezy (RTAI kernel) and Debian stretch (RT-PREEMPT kernel).
+Bootable LinuxCNC ISOs are available for Debian Bookworm and Trixie with the RT-PREEMPT kernel, with support still offered for the RTAI and Xenomai kernels.

 The policy for LinuxCNC is to build packages and offer support for Debian, but pre-built binary packages are also available for other Linux systems and architectures.